 - Pages that require OTP authentication to any user: (Mandatory) you should include the list of pages to always include the second factor to the users with the token.
 Therefore, if a URL strictly requires OTP authentication, users with no token won't be allowed to use them.

 - Second factor authentication period: number of seconds after that, a new OTP value will be required.

 In both configurations, if OTP is required by the user, a popup requesting the token value is raised to write the OTP value.

-Allows you to download a XML file with metadata to load it into your SAML Identity Provider federation when you use External SAML identity provider
+Allows you to download an XML file with metadata to load it into your SAML Identity Provider federation when you use an External SAML identity provider

 |Confirm changes||Allows you to save the changes made in the Authentication setup.|